chemerisuk/better-ajaxify/README.md

 ```

 ### Preventing default behavior
 Links or forms that have the [`target` attribute](http://www.w3schools.com/tags/att_a_target.asp) are not AJAXified.
-Therefore you can use that allribute to avoid default behavior when necessary:
+Therefore you can use that attribute to avoid default behavior when necessary:

 ```html
 <a href="/signin" target="_self">Signin without AJAX</a>